openedx/edx-documentation/en_us/install_operations/source/configuration/sites/index.rst

    create_site
    configure_site

-..
-For more information about themes, see...
-TBD
+For more information about themes, see :ref:`Theming Open edX`.